A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 1. What types of accounting restatements would trigger a requirement to perform a compensation recovery analysis?

-A compensation recovery analysis would be triggered in the event that an issuer is required to prepare an accounting restatement due to the issuer’s material noncompliance with any financial reporting requirement under the securities laws.
-As detailed in the new rule, this would include any required accounting restatement:
+A compensation recovery analysis would be triggered if an issuer is required to prepare an accounting restatement due to the issuer’s material noncompliance with any financial reporting requirement under the securities laws, including any interim financial reporting requirements.
+As stated in the new rule, this would include any required accounting restatement:

 2. What compensation would be subject to recovery?

-The SEC’s adopting release provides examples of how to determine erroneously awarded incentive-based compensation, including in the case of bonuses paid from bonus pools and certain equity awards.
-The SEC also noted that if compensation that would be recovered under the new rule has already been recovered under other recovery obligations or provisions (e.g., Section 304 of the Sarbanes-Oxley Act) then it would be appropriate to credit the amount already recovered against amounts otherwise recoverable under the new rule.
+The SEC’s adopting release provides examples of how to determine erroneously awarded incentive-based compensation, including bonuses paid from bonus pools and certain equity awards.
+The SEC also noted that if compensation that would be recovered under the new rule has already been recovered under other recovery obligations or provisions (e.g., Section 304 of the Sarbanes-Oxley Act), then it would be appropriate to credit the amount already recovered against amounts otherwise recoverable under the new rule.

 3. What is incentive-based compensation for purposes of the new rule?